OSHA head nominee Scott Mugno underscores teamwork during Senate confirmation hearing

 The two-and-a-half-hour hearing shed no light on Mugno’s positions on regulations such as injury/illness reporting or silica.
-Sharing time with three other nominees, Mugno would not commit to changing OSHA’s press release policy and did not give a firm answer on whether the Department of Labor should avoid contracts with companies that are health and safety violators.
+Sharing time with three other nominees, Mugno would not commit to changing OSHA’s press release policy and did not give a firm answer on whether the Department of Labor should avoid contracts with companies that violate health and safety regulations.

 When asked by Sen. Johnny Isakson (R-GA) whether FedEx considered OSHA an enemy or friend, Mugno said, “I would always say that they were an ally. … OSHA has much to bring to the table, as well.
 Granted, they have enforcement powers, which are needed in some cases for other actors.”

 Other committee members pointed to a 2006 Business Insurance report on a U.S. Chamber of Commerce event that quoted Mugno as saying, “We’ve got to free OSHA from its own statutory and regulatory handcuffs.”
 The article also noted that he suggested some of the agency’s regulations should have sunset provisions.

 Mugno was not asked about those statements during the hearing, but Sen. Patty Murray (D-WA) brought up his opposition to OSHA’s enhanced respirator standards in 1995 and to ergonomics standards in 2000.
 “The list goes on,” Murray said, and then asked, “Can you name a single rule proposed by OSHA that during your career you support in order to enhance worker safety?”